holohup/zionnet_news_aggregator/README.md

 There are a few folders mapped outside for the sake of better understanding how the service behaves and easier backups.
 They are all in the root folder of the project.
 Aside from DAPR's components and secrets file storage, there are:

-- **logs**: Holds logs for each service, essential for debugging.
+- `logs`: Holds logs for each service, essential for debugging.
-- **news**: Contains the news cache file from **news_accessor**, stored as human-readable JSON, along with another file tracking the latest update time to avoid duplicates.
+- `news`: Contains the news cache file from **news_accessor**, stored as human-readable JSON, along with another file tracking the latest update time to avoid duplicates.
-- **redis**: Stores the Redis DB dump, saved every 60 seconds for backup purposes.
+- `redis` Stores the Redis DB dump, saved every 60 seconds for backup purposes.

 ### Known issues